Medindia » Health Insurance » Healthcare Insurance-Common Terms and Definitions - About

 Cumulative Bonus

 Each claim free year ensures that you get a benefit known as “cumulative” bonus - it is similar to “no claim discount”(see below) in concept.
-The only difference being that instead of giving an upfront discount, the health insurance company adds more benefits for the same premium paid.
+The only difference being, that instead of giving an upfront discount, the health insurance company adds more benefits for the same premium paid.
 However, the overall amount of these benefits will not exceed a certain percentage as specified in the policy.

 Floater Policy

-A floater policy is issued with a single sum insured covering number of individuals.
+A floater policy is issued with a single sum insured covering the number of individuals.
 Simply put, it is a one premium and one policy for all members of the family.
 The cover can be used any member of the family any number of times.

 Good Faith